oqpvc/erdbeere/README.md

 The first question has a simple enough answer with the ring of integers of __Q__(√-19).
 The second also has an example as the answer, but it is worthwhile to know that every quasi-projective proper morphism X→Y is projective if Y is qcqs.
-The third answer of course has no example at all, as every principal ideal domain is a UFD.
+The third question of course has no example at all, as every principal ideal domain is a UFD.

 ErDBeere wants to represent all the data in the answers above, i.e.,